26 Amazing Employee Appreciation Ideas For 2019

-Some “lush sectional” couches.
+Some “lush” couches.
 Video game consoles.
-And some seriously “tricked out” kitchens on each floor of their facilities.
+Add some seriously “tricked out” kitchens on each floor of their facilities.
 Their office is infused with fun, including random Razor scooters that are available to any staff who think better while in motion.

 13. Helping Out With The Travelling Expenses

-You can arrange for office taxis or subsided bus fares so that commute becomes a tad bit easier on their pockets.
+You can arrange for office taxis or subsidized bus fares so that commute becomes a tad bit easier on their pockets.